Accounting 101 - Financial Accounting » Spring 2021 » Chapter 5 Quiz

 If a company uses the allowance method of accounting for uncollectible accounts and writes off a specific account:

-A. Net accounts receivable increase.
+B. Net accounts receivable do not change.

-B. Net accounts receivable decrease.
+C. Net accounts receivable decrease.

-D. Net accounts receivable do not change.
+D. Net accounts receivable increase.

 Question #23